All Episodes

 But I got to tell you something else, too.

-My husband and I consciously boycott Sitco because of that little dictator Hugo Chavez.
+My husband and I consciously boycott Sitco because of that little dictator, Hugo Chavez.

 Why don't these individuals who despise the oil company profits boycott walk everywhere?

-Then they can help the outside.
+Then they can help the outsiders.

-He's a socialist dictator, liberals love him.
+He's a socialist dictator.

 Back in just a second.

-One big exciting, unpredictable broadcast hour remains today on open line Friday.
+One big, exciting, unpredictable broadcast hour remains today on Open Line Friday.

 A brief timeout here for private matters, and then we'll be back and continue in just a moment.